 Delfin II: 4 day/3 night and 5 day/4 night

 All Delfin II itineraries include the following destination highlights: Pahuachiro skiff exploration, Yanayacu Pucate community visit and kayaking, Amazon Natural Park medicinal plant walk, Yanayaquillo Creek excursion, Piranha Creek, and Rescue and Rehabilitation Center of River Mammals.
 The 5 day additionally features Palm Forest wildlife search, Samiria river, and San Francisco community visit and Amazon confluence.
 Exact activities may vary depending on the season and weather.

-Delfin I: 4D/3N departs Saturdays, 5D/4N departs Tuesdays
+Delfin I: 4D/3N departs Mondays, 5D/4N departs Thursdays

 Delfin II: 4D/3N departs Sundays, 5D/4N departs Wednesdays